KellyP5/Desktop-Gym-Scheduler/Deliverable3.md

    * Kelly Petrone :
          No blockers, haven’t picked a task yet.
    * Rita Barrilleaux :
+         Have note started yet, so no blockers  :grimacing:
    * Alex Mack :

   * Kevin Wilkinson :